"Superfoods": Super healthy or super costly?

 Avocados, nuts, seeds, and salmon make the grade because the unsaturated fatty acids, macronutrients, they contain appear to benefit health.

-Frequently the promotion of a particular food to “super” is the outcome of research which has identified positive health benefits associated with a vitamin or phytochemical contained in the food in relatively large amounts.
+Frequently the promotion of a particular food to “super” is the outcome of research which has identified positive health benefits associated with a vitamin or phytochemical.

 For instance, tomatoes contain an abundant amount of lycopene (an antioxidant) which may protect DNA from oxidative damage and defend against cancer.